NBA

 Saves and steals tend to dry up quickly, so plan ahead and cover your bases.
 Pun intended.

-Here are the 80th-percentile category targets from last season for standard 5×5 categories:
+Here are the 80th-percentile category targets from the 2022 season for standard 5×5 categories:

 • Runs – 971